Eschatologue/CM_wiki/docs/spells/description/core/level-1.md

 **Components:** V, S
 **Duration:** Concentration, up to 10 minutes

 For the duration, you sense the presence of magical effects within 30 feet of yourself.
-If you sense such effects, you can take the **:rsc-a: Magic**{ .rsc } action to see a faint aura around any visible creature or object in the area that bears the magic, and if an effect was created by a spell, you learn the spell's *school of magic*.
+If you sense such effects, you can take the **:rsc-a: Magic**{.rsc} action to see a faint aura around any visible creature or object in the area that bears the magic, and if an effect was created by a spell, you learn the spell's *school of magic*.

 The spell is blocked by 1 foot of stone, dirt, or wood; 1 inch of metal; or a thin sheet of lead.